mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

     main $*
     exit 0

-We experimented with doing the spinup in some more clever way (I blame lack of coffee at the time)... but the real fix is to get juju to take advantage of multiplicity in api calls.
+We experimented with more clever ways of doing the spinup (too little coffee at this point of the night)... but the real fix is to get juju to take advantage of multiplicity in api calls.
 Until then, timed batches work just fine.

 Juju spun the cluster up in about 2 and a half hours.
-It had almost 350TB of HDFS storage
+It had about 380TB of HDFS storage

 <a href="/images/scale-1000-50070.png">
 <img src="/images/scale-1000-50070.png" width="720px" />
 </a>

-The terasort job run from the script above with
+The terasort job that was run from the script above with

     SIZE=10000000000
     NUM_MAPS=3000
     NUM_REDUCES=3000

-eventually completed

 <a href="/images/scale-1000-50030.png">
 <img src="/images/scale-1000-50030.png" width="720px" />
 </a>

+eventually completed.

 ## 2000 nodes